 Structured reporting is the capture of information that is then integrated into clinical workflows.
 It helps to distribute data management responsibility across members of the healthcare team.

-Even though organizations are deploying structured reporting systems, clinician have been reluctant to adopt them because they are dissatisfied with the system they are using, according to a report by KLAS Research.
+Even though organizations are deploying structured reporting systems, clinicians have been reluctant to adopt them because they are dissatisfied with the system they are using, according to a report by KLAS Research.

 To find out why clinician adoption has lagged, KLAS evaluated structured reporting system vendors on three criteria: training, functionality, and vendor relationship (support, service, and executive involvement).